heyhaiden/bikeHelmetCommands/README.md

 ![Cover Photo](incrementBikeCommand_inferencing/assets/smartHelmet_cover.jpg)

 ## Introduction
-The inspiration for this project came from iterating on [@djdunc's](xxx) gesture detection model for driving a smart helmet.
-The decision to switch the detection model to audio classification was done in order to get a more consistent result that limited the amount of false positives, and made the experience safer and completely "hands free" for the user.
+The inspiration for this project came from iterating on [@djdunc's](https://github.com/djdunc) gesture detection model for driving a smart helmet.
+In order to reduce the number of false positives and create a hands-free experience for the user, this project used an audio classification model.

-This system utilizes Edge Impulse to deploy an audio classification model on an Arduino Nano 33 BLE Sense that drives an embedded LED strip for hands free signalling using the keywords **"left"** and **"right"**.
+This system utilizes Edge Impulse to deploy an audio classification model on an Arduino Nano 33 BLE Sense that drives an embedded LED strip for hands-free signaling using the keywords "left" and "right."

-Multiple experiments were run in order to determine an optimal model trained specifically for outdoor deployment in a noisy environment, with the ability to consistently recognize multiple keywords.
+Multiple experiments were run to determine an optimal model trained specifically for outdoor deployment in a noisy environment, with the ability to recognize multiple keywords consistently.

 ### Edge Impulse Models
 - [Single Keyword](https://studio.edgeimpulse.com/studio/198343)